project-codeflare/multi-cluster-app-dispatcher/doc/deploy/deployment.md

 ```

 ### Access to a Docker Registry with the Multi-Cluster-App-Wrapper docker image.
-Follow the build instructions [here](../build/build.md) to build the `multi-cluster-app-dispatcher` controller docker image.
+Follow the build instructions [here](../build/build.md) to build the `multi-cluster-app-dispatcher` controller docker image and push the image to a docker registry.

 ### Determine if the cluster has enough resources for installing the Helm chart for the Multi-Cluster-App-Dispatcher.